What is the CCPA?

 Who it applies to

-The new privacy law applies to businesses that serve consumers in California under at least one of the following conditions:
+CCPA applies to businesses in California that satisfy at least one of the following conditions:

 Have at least $25 million in annual revenue

-Possess the personal data of more than 50,000 "consumers, households, or devices"
+Buy, sell, or use for a commercial purpose the personal information of 50,000 or more "consumers, households, or devices"

 Earn more than half of their annual revenue selling consumers’ personal data

-Certain information is considered exempt because it’s already protected by federal data security laws (such as health information under HIPAA, bank and financial information under Gramm-Leach-Bliley, and credit reporting under the Fair Credit Reporting Act), but personal information beyond the scope of these laws will still be covered by CCPA.
+Certain information is considered exempt because it’s already protected by federal privacy laws (such as health information under HIPAA, bank and financial information under Gramm-Leach-Bliley, and credit reporting information under the Fair Credit Reporting Act), but personal information outside the scope of these laws will still be covered by CCPA.